 Measuring Anti-Muslim Attacks (MAMA) is a secure and reliable service that allows people from across England to report any form of Anti-Muslim abuse.
 We have created a unique portal where you may address your concerns and record any incident that you experience as a result of your Muslim faith or someone perceiving you to be Muslim.
-By using our ‘Report an Attack’ section, you can describe the details of the abuse you suffered, whether verbal or physical, and then add in the location of the attack so that we can effectively map incidents across England.
-We can also refer you for support if you have been a victim of an Anti-Muslim incident.
+By using our ‘Submit a Report‘ section, you can describe the details of the abuse you suffered, whether verbal or physical, and then add in the location of the attack so that we can effectively map incidents across England.
+We can also refer you for support through partner agencies if you have been a victim of an Anti-Muslim incident.

 Who is this service aimed at?

 This service is for anyone who suffers, or has suffered, an incident as a result of their Muslim faith (or perceived Muslim faith).
 The MAMA project can also record incidents by Muslims against other Muslims, which may be due to intra-religious issues, and caseworkers will be able to log these incidents specifically so that a variety of issues can be mapped and support provided for different cases of anti-Muslim incidents.

 How will it benefit you?

 If Anti-Muslim hate incidents are ever to be stopped, it is essential that you report any crime committed against you or that you have witnessed take place on another person.
 By reporting attacks, you can help us create a rich picture of where more needs to be done to tackle Anti-Muslim hate incidents and crimes throughout the UK and this allows us to map the areas of the country in which Anti-Muslim incidents are most frequent.
 This will enable local police forces and social support services to target their resources most efficiently and effectively to ensure the community benefits from better safety and security.
 We will work together with communities to try to put an end to faith-based hate crime and provide the space for Muslims to speak freely and openly about anti-Muslim hate crime and gain the support they may need.